dgc-network/coliving-protocol/service-commands/README.md

 node setup.js run contracts up
 ```

-`creator-node` is the only service that must be run with a corresponding `-i, --instance-num` flag - when the entire system is initialized with `--num-cnodes` set to 4, the commands that are executed to bring them up are as follows:
+`network-node` is the only service that must be run with a corresponding `-i, --instance-num` flag - when the entire system is initialized with `--num-cnodes` set to 4, the commands that are executed to bring them up are as follows:

 ```
-node setup.js run creator-node up -i 1 node setup.js run creator-node up -i 2 node setup.js run creator-node up -i 3
+node setup.js run network-node up -i 1 node setup.js run network-node up -i 2 node setup.js run network-node up -i 3
 ```

 ### Tearing down services locally